 - Helps you understand the best time management strategies – Solving GRE previous year’s papers helps you in creating strategies to manage time efficiently.
 Time management is an important factor to consider while preparing for the exam.
 Since the previous year’s question papers are mostly the replica of the GRE exam you’re going to take, you’ll get an idea of how much time you should spend on each question.
 This will help you manage your time wisely on the actual test day.

 The scope of the GRE is not restricted to getting you a seat in your dream institution, it opens up doors to various job opportunities.
 The days of your GRE preparation play an influential role in your career’s trajectory.
-As you solve the GRE previous year’s papers, you will learn to put your analytical, problem-solving, critical thinking skills to use and these are essential life skills that will help you in the long run.
+As you solve the GRE previous year’s papers, such as GRE exam paper 2020 or GRE exam paper 2019, you will learn to put your analytical, problem-solving, critical thinking skills to use and these are essential skills that will help you in the long run in your career.

 - Which resource is best for GRE preparation?